countneuroman/Hello-operator/README.md

 # Hello-operator

-Simple operator implemented using [client-go](https://github.com/kubernetes/client-go) and [code-generator](https://github.com/kubernetes/code-generator)
+Simple kubernetes operator implemented using [client-go](https://github.com/kubernetes/client-go) and [code-generator](https://github.com/kubernetes/code-generator)

 When applying our CRD controller create job, that launches pod, which outputs a string specified in our CRD in parameter `message`